What's happened

 How we got here

-Doris Worrell was found shot dead in 2006 at the couple's business, Jon's Sports Park.
-Initially believed to be a robbery, suspicions later turned towards her husband, Jon Worrell, who fled to Costa Rica with a former nanny.
-Recent developments in the investigation led to his arrest and extradition back to Georgia.
+Doris Worrell was found shot dead in 2006 at the couple's business, Jon's Sports Park, in Coffee County, Georgia.
+Initially believed to be a robbery, suspicions later turned towards her husband, Jon Worrell, who fled to Costa Rica with their live-in nanny.
+Recent interviews with the nanny led to Worrell's arrest and charges for his wife's murder.

 Go deeper